 - Decadent Pear, Fig and Gouda Tart by Virtually Yours

 - Easy Strawberry Cheese Danish Pastry Bites by Adventures of Mel

 - Apple Cinnamon Buttermilk Pancakes by Adventures of Mel

-This is your day to show off how much you appreciate what all those Mother figures have done for you.
-Now that there is only one left in my life I can think of many others that I think are pretty special moms today.
+Mother’s day is your day to show off how much you appreciate what all those Mother figures have done for you.
+Now that there is only one left in my life, I can think of many others that I think are pretty special moms today.